Estates General of 1593: Opening address

 On 26 January the Estates were opened at the Louvre in the salle des États.
 The location was symbolic, adjacent to the vacant king's apartments on the first floor of the building.
 Mayenne gave the opening address of the Estates, stressing the importance of establishing a Catholic king for France.
 He praised the ligue for the work they had done to save France since 1588 and announced his willingness to lay down his life in protection of the Catholic religion and state.
 Mayenne was not a gifted orator, and his muttered address was barely heard by the assembled delegates.
-His speech was followed by one given by Cardinal Pellevé who argued in support of Felipe, greatly alienating a considerable portion of the assembled delegates.
+His speech was followed by one given by Cardinal Pellevé who argued in support of Philip, greatly alienating a considerable portion of the assembled delegates.

 In attendance alongside the delegates was the Papal Legate the Cardianl de Piacenza, and a Spanish delegation.
 The Papal Legate struggled to get his credentials as 'protector of the kingdom' recognised, and therefore was not able to participate in the opening debate and had to join several days later.
 Only half of the delegates themselves had yet arrived, due to the problems on the roads, and therefore business proper would not get going until 4 February.

 Spanish campaign

-In March, the new Spanish commander the conde (count) de Mansfeld entered the Paris region, marching on the royalist held Noyon, a town near Paris and seizing it on 30 March.
-Felipe envisioned that Mansfeld's proximate presence to the Estates would encourage them towards adopting the correct candidate for the throne.
+In March, the new Spanish commander the count of Mansfeld entered the Paris region, marching on the royalist held Noyon, a town near Paris and seizing it on 30 March.
+Philip envisioned that Mansfeld's proximate presence to the Estates would encourage them towards adopting the correct candidate for the throne.